 The less likely local that the name could have been derived from is Elston in Wiltshire, a hamlet in the parish of St. George which was also listed in the Domesday Book, but as Wintreburne.

 Early History of the Elstun family

-Another 117 words (8 lines of text) are included under the topic Early Elstun History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elstun research.
+Another 130 words (9 lines of text) covering the years 1718, 1587, 1673, 1662, 1637, 1683, 1758, 1683, 1673, 1715, 1673, 1673, 1715, 1673, 1685 and 1721 are included under the topic Early Elstun History in all our PDF Extended History products and printed products wherever possible.

 Elstun Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Elstun include Elston, Elstone, Elliston, Elsden, Elsdon, Elson and others.